This chronological resume for Kenneth Baker (not his real name) emphasizes a very steady career progression, and de-emphasizes a recent layoff.

 Notice how the richness of his career path is clearly presented in this chronological resume format.

-This resume was written in 2010.
-If Kenneth's unemployment lasts beyond December 31, 2010, he will need to insert a relevant activity (such as a volunteer position, consulting, or professional training) at the top of his Experience section so there will be no apparent gap in his professional life.
+This resume was written in 20105.
+If Kenneth's unemployment lasts beyond December 31, 2015, he would need to insert a relevant activity (such as a volunteer position, consulting, or professional training) at the top of his Experience section so there would be no apparent gap in his professional life.